 Hopefully, though, a meeting with Guardcaptain Vere meant something was going to change.
 Twiol knew that Vere and Captain Pulot had been deep in conference, almost uninterrupted since Twiol had gotten the tree to work.
 It gave even Twiol, who thought the situation close to doomed, a modicum of hope that they would find their way off the island.

 When Twiol reached the battlements, most of the other survivors were already crowding around, and the attention was, as always, on the Pifechan ship.
 There was almost constant motion down there, even at night; the vessel had some kind of magic that allowed it to provide its own moonbeams wherever it wanted them.
 Despite its magic, it had not yet been able to free itself from the reefs, and the enormous wheels, which Twiol thought were involved in its propulsion, remained still.

-Before, those wheels had been visibly damaged, but as Twiol stood on tiptoes and squinted, he thought they appeared intact, some surfaces gleaming and new in the late afternoon sunlight.
-That seemed like a bad omen, and Twiol wondered if that had something to do with the Guardcaptain’s meeting.
+Before, those wheels were visibly damaged, but as Twiol stood on tiptoes and squinted, he thought they appeared intact, some surfaces gleaming and new in the late afternoon sunlight.
+That seemed a poor omen, and Twiol wondered if it had something to do with the Guardcaptain’s meeting.